StanfordPL/x64asm/README.md

 The REX.w prefix has no control over count register for these instructions.
 It functions simply to disambiguate the 64-bit operand version of some versions of the instruction.
 Count register width is controled by the address width prefix which follows from the long form version of each instruction.
 Note that in contrast to the non-repeated versions of these instructions, no short form is given.

-It seems likely that there is a typo in the Intel manual, and that the first five rows (REP INS) are missing REX.w+ prefix annotations.
-We have added these.
-Furthermore, we note that the fifth entry for REP INS and REP OUTS  are the only REP instruction which the Intel manual allows register operands for.
-This is asymmetric with the INS / OUTS documentation and likely a typo. we have removed these register operands.

 In either case, where the REX.w prefix isn't used to disambiguate a 64 bit operand form, it's use is meaningless.
 For these rows, any arbitrary choice of encoding will suffice.

 Note that we have also added underscores to these mnemonics to maintain the one-word-per-mnemonic invariant.

-#### SETxx

-The SETxx class of instructions is missing the /0 register code annotation.
-This has been added.

-#### AND

-The op/en values for this instruction are likely incorrect and have been modified to match those from ADC,SBB,etc.

 #### Dataflow Values